Developing Writing Assignments

-The Writing Center at Cal State-LA offers advice on designing ungraded writing assignments, and staff at the WAC program and Writing Center at the University of Richmond have made Thinking About such assignments easier and provided sample assignments.
+The Writing Center at Cal State-LA offers advice on creating good assignments and responding to student writing, and staff at the WAC program and Writing Center at the University of Richmond have made Thinking About such assignments easier and provided sample assignments.
 Finally, the WAC program at Georgia State offers additional Writing to Learn Resources.

 When designing some assignments, faculty members might consider the findings described in an article by Benedict Carey in the New York Times, "Task to Aid Self-Esteem Lifts Grades for Some" (April 16, 2009).
 In the article, Carey summarizes research on high school students' performance, research that suggests that students succeed when they are asked to examine and write about their own values.

 Responding to Student Writing

 Responding to student writing can be challenging and time-consuming.
 Below are a couple of resources that you might find helpful.

 The writing program at the University of Hawai'i at Manoa offers tips for commenting on student work.
 Writing@CSU (Colorado State University) provides a bibliography of discipline-specific articles on responding to student writing.